dimasfr/chatbot-wa/README.md

 # chatbot-whatsapp
-ChatBot's currently supporting Google Chrome v.84, so if your Google Chrome version's higher, please download Google Chrome Driver with the same version as your browser version replace the driver.
+ChatBot's currently supporting Google Chrome v.84, so if your Google Chrome version's higher, please download Google Chrome Driver with the same version as your browser version.

-Package that you need to install :
+Package that's needed to install :
 - numpy
 - beautifulsoup4
 - selenium